Most Unique Concessions Item:

 Spectra Food Services proudly manages the food, beverage and merchandise sales at Sloan Park.
 For guest convenience, there are six concession stands, as well as multiple portable cart outlets located throughout the ballpark.

 The Cubs' ticket office is open 10 am to 5 pm, Monday through Saturday, as well as Sunday game days.
+Tickets go on sale starting on January 6, 2018 at 10am.

 Sloan Park gates open 90 minutes before the scheduled start time of the game.